usyhatim/usyhatim/README.md

 ### About Me

-currently a 20-year-old learning to code while getting lost in indie games ✨
+Currently a 20-year-old learning to code while getting lost in indie games ✨
-i love C++ and JavaScript, but i'm always exploring new territories.
+I love Python and JavaScript, but I'm always exploring new territories.
-when i'm not debugging, you can find me in headspace or wandering through liminal spaces.
+When I'm not debugging, you can find me in Headspace or wandering through liminal spaces.

 ---

 ### Current Goals

-1. Mastering **JavaScript**, with a focus on ES6+, asynchronous programming, and clean architecture.
+1. Building and documenting **full-stack web projects** using modern JavaScript frameworks.
-2. Building and documenting **full-stack web projects** using modern JavaScript frameworks.
+2. Exploring more areas of **cybersecurity**, focusing on foundational concepts, tools, and hands-on practice.
 3. Improving **Git workflow**, including branching, pull requests, and version control best practices.
-4. Exploring more areas of **cybersecurity**, focusing on foundational concepts, tools, and hands-on practice.
+4. Applying key **web security principles** in full-stack projects, such as user authentication (JWT, OAuth), access control, preventing common attacks (XSS, CSRF, SQLi), and using secure coding practices.

 ---

 ### 🧰 Current Tech Stack